lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 generated morphs in `candidates` is by calling the `sortMorphs()` method or using the `SortMorphsOper` operation (see :ref:`operations` for more on operations).
 This sorts the molecules in the order of increasing distance from the target.
 Placing the closest molecules at the very top of the list.
-For example, this order has meaning for the built-in probability fileter (see `PROBABILITY` for details).
+For example, this order has meaning for the built-in probability filter (see `PROBABILITY` for details).

 When the list of candidates is populated and sorted, we need to choose the morphs that will form the next `generation <morph generation>`.
-The code below ilustrates how we can sort the morphs and do the subsequent filtering manually:
+The code below illustrates how we can sort the morphs and do the subsequent filtering manually:

 ..  code-block:: python